 ← Blog

-Now the identical line, identical voice ID, with the SSML you’d genuinely author for it: a pause after “goodness,” emphasis on “remembered,” a slowed middle, and — on the closing — <prosody pitch="+15%" volume="+3dB">Thank you so much!</prosody>:
+Now the same line, same voice ID, with the SSML you’d write for it — a pause after “goodness,” emphasis on “remembered,” a slowed middle, and <prosody pitch="+15%" volume="+3dB">Thank you so much!</prosody> on the closing:

 <prosody pitch="+15%">: